openstack-archive/stx-docs/doc/source/installation_guide/latest/duplex.rst

 Bare Metal
 **********

-Required Server:
+Required Servers:

--  Combined Server (Controller + Compute): 1
+-  Combined Servers (Controller + Compute): 2

 ^^^^^^^^^^^^^^^^^^^^^
 Hardware Requirements
 ^^^^^^^^^^^^^^^^^^^^^

-The recommended minimum requirements for the physical servers where StarlingX Simplex will be deployed, include:
+The recommended minimum requirements for the physical servers where StarlingX Duplex will be deployed, include:

 -  ‘Minimum’ Processor: